piotrpanawas/filesystem-mcp/README.md

 # Node.js Project

-This project is an implementation of an MCP (Microservice Context Protocol) server.
+This project is an implementation of an MCP (Model Context Protocol) server.
 Its primary function is to allow browsing and reading files within a specified directory.

 ## Getting Started